replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 `recursiveMerge` is available in the app manager v1.38.0 and later.
 :::

-The `recursiveMerge` boolean defines how the app manager merges the `values` and `optionalValues` datasets when the conditional statement in the `when` field is true.
+The `recursiveMerge` boolean defines how the app manager merges the `values` and `optionalValues` datasets when the conditional statement in the `when` field is `true`.

 The admin console uses the values from this merged dataset and from the Helm chart `values.yaml` file when deploying the application.
 For an example of recursive merge, see [Example: Recursive Merge](/vendor/helm-optional-value-keys#example-recursive-merge) in _Configuring Optional Value Keys_.